Police are begging lawmakers to stop relaxing gun laws. Charlotte shows why.

 From New York to Texas to Alabama, law enforcement officials have warned for years that relaxing gun laws would lead to more violence toward police.
 The fatal shooting of a local police officer and three members of a fugitive task force in Charlotte, North Carolina, on Monday seems to bear those fears out.

-The task force including U.S. Marshals was trying to arrest a man for possession of a firearm by a convicted felon.
+The task force including U.S. marshals was trying to arrest a man for possession of a firearm by a felon.
 The man used an assault-style rifle to kill the four officers and wound four others before being killed himself.

 Behind such incidents, in part, is a changing atmosphere around gun rights.
-Law enforcement officers themselves sometimes walk a thin blue line between lobbying for gun restrictions and a wider conservative worldview of gun rights as sacrosanct.
+Law enforcement officers themselves sometimes walk a thin blue line between lobbying for gun restrictions and having a wider conservative worldview of gun rights as sacrosanct.

 Why We Wrote ThisA story focused on